How conferences are evolving – and what planners should prioritise to stay ahead

 Hospitality beyond the drinks reception

 Catering and hospitality trends are also shifting.
 Alcohol-led networking is no longer the default.
 Delegates expect thoughtful, inclusive menus that reflect changing tastes and wellbeing priorities.
-Energy-sustaining catering, considered pacing and social formats that do not rely solely on alcoholic drinks and late nights are becoming standard.

 There is also a broader expectation of enrichment.
-Business events are increasingly influenced by the “bleisure” mindset (business and leisure) where professional development is complemented by meaningful, memorable experiences.
-Hospitality is no longer an add-on; it is part of the engagement strategy and a contributor to how well key messages are absorbed and remembered.
+Business events are increasingly influenced by the “bleisure” mindset, where professional development is complemented by meaningful, memorable experiences.

 Production readiness is non-negotiable